animist-io/whale-island/README.md

 [![Build Status](https://travis-ci.org/animist-io/whale-island.svg?branch=master)](https://travis-ci.org/animist-io/whale-island) **This project is in early development.
 Under construction.**

 ## Overview
 Whale-island is a micro-computer based Ethereum client and Bluetooth beacon that connects to mobile devices via BLE server.
-Its API targets contract contingencies about location but it also has Bluetooth endpoints to process transactions, deploy contracts and call their methods.
-An Ionic module that helps hybrid mobile apps interact with whale-island is under development at [animist-io/wowshuxkluh](https://github.com/animist-io/wowshuxkluh).

-### Contract driven proximity detection and signal broadcasting
+Its API targets smart-contract logic about the physical location of contract participants but it also has Bluetooth endpoints to process transactions and provides general access to some web3 methods.
+Use cases for the presence verification services and BLE signal broadcasting components of this system include:

++ Competitive races
++ Any game where presence of the players together in the same space is a key component (ex: Assassins)
++ Location dependent incentive/reward programs

+An Ionic module that helps mobile Dapps interact with whale-island is under development at [animist-io/wowshuxkluh](https://github.com/animist-io/wowshuxkluh).

+### Services available to mobile Dapps

 + A contract to request services from whale-island nodes exists on Ethereum at: `0xf802....69cd7` and its Solidity file can be found at [animist-io/wallowa/contracts](https://github.com/animist-io/wallowa/blob/master/contracts/AnimistEvent.sol).
 Nodes continuously listen for, store and respond to events fired on this contract.